 Webinars are video presentations and include the recorded PowerPoint and lecture and a .pdf copy of the PowerPoint notes.

-By the end of this LiveTalk listeners will be able to:
+Learning Objectives: By the end of this presentation, the participant will be able to

-Course Level: Intermediate.
+Course Level: Introductory.
 There are no prerequisites for this course.

-Contact Hours: This course is worth 1.5 contact hours or 0.15 AOTA CEUs.
+Contact Hours: This course is approved for 2.0 contact hours or 0.20 AOTA CEUs.

-Occupational Therapy Practitioners/ Occupational Therapy Assistants: The Spiral Foundation is an Approved Provider of Continuing Education for occupational therapists and occupational therapy assistants by the American Occupational Therapy Association.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA..
+Occupational Therapy Practitioners/ Occupational Therapy Assistants: SPIRAL Foundation is an Approved Provider of Continuing Education for occupational therapists and occupational therapy assistants by the American Occupational Therapy Association.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.